Declaring a Major or Minor

 A student may choose to major in a maximum of two fields provided the major requirements in both areas are fulfilled.
 Students must take at least 30 unduplicated semester credits in each field.
 Only students with a minimum cumulative GPA of 3.0 may declare a second major.
 Students fulfill the requirements for the major as listed in the catalog for the year in which the student was admitted.

-Declaration of Major forms are available online and in the M Center.
+The Declaration of Major form is available online and in the M Center.
 Each student and the proposed advisor must complete the form and return it to the M Center.
 Many majors have more than one possible concentration; students must declare their intended concentration on the form.
 Note the concentration will not appear on the diploma.
 Students who plan to pursue a double major may declare both majors and both advisors on the same form.
 Any transfer credit or other Mills course work to be used in the major as an elective or to substitute a requirement, must be approved by the major advisor.
 The major advisor must submit a formal substitution request online.
 The major advisor must be from the major department.

 Students who wish to change their major may do so by completing another Declaration of Major form.
 Students who are changing the concentration of their major must follow the same procedure.
 Students who are changing their major or their major concentration may find that they need additional time beyond the four years to complete all of their major requirements.
 Changes in anticipated degree date do not automatically extend a student's financial aid eligibility.
 Students have until the graduation application deadline of the year in which they graduate to change their major (See Academic Calendar for deadlines).